animoto/platform_engineer_interview/README.md

 ## Guidelines

+0. Please do not create a public fork this repository.
+Rather, you can submit a git package, a zip file, or a private fork.
 1. You should feel free to write your solution in whichever language you are most comfortable writing.
 2. Style, algorithms, data structures, request/response format, etc. are all up to you.
 However, keep in mind that we will be looking at these choices.
 2. If your service can run on a Unix environment (e.g. ) Mac OSX, then please include the following: